 Honors Placement Policy

-- Previous Grades: Earn an A in both the first and second semesters of the previous class in that subject.*
+- Previous Grades: Earned an A in both the first and second semesters of the previous class in that subject.*

-- Placement Exam Scores: Earn a “passing” score on the appropriate placement test offered in the spring.
+- Placement Exam Scores: Earned a strong score on the appropriate placement test (if used).

-- Standardized Exam Scores: Earn at least one of the following:
+- Standardized Exam Scores: Earned at least one of the following:

-• A score in the “standard exceeded” range on the SBAC or SBAC interim assessments for the appropriate subject**
+• A score in the “standard exceeded” range on the SBAC interim or summative assessments for the appropriate subject**

 • A score in the “advanced” range on the CAST for science in the previous school year***

 • A score of at least 500 on the PSAT or SAT for the appropriate subject**

 • A score of at least 21 on the PACT or ACT for the appropriate subject**